gputtley/INNFER/README.md

 `Generator`: This will make plots using the network as a generator and comparing it to the input simulation.
 By default this will only make 1D plots for every Y value.
 However, you can make 2d plots with the `--plot-2d-unrolled` option.

 `GeneratorSummary`: This will make a summary plot of the comparison between the simulation and using the network as a generator, showing all unique Y values.

-## Structure of Code

-The code is built on several classes and sets of functions in the `python` directory.
-These are split into two types `runner` and `worker`.
-The `runner` files are typically called by the `scripts/innfer.py` and each represent a specific running step.
-The `worker` files are called by the `runner` files in order to help perform the required steps.
-Here I will give an explanation to the `worker` classes as the `runner` files are fairly self explanatory and the motivation for them is described in the description of steps.

-`batch.py`: Add stuff

-`benchmarks.py`: Add stuff

-`combined_network.py`: Add stuff

-`data_loader.py`: Add stuff

-`data_processor.py`: Add stuff

-`innfer_trainer.py`: Add stuff

-`likelihood.py`: Add stuff

-`network.py`: Add stuff

-`plotting.py`: Add stuff

-`useful_functions.py`: Add stuff